dabeale/StatueReconstruction/README.md

 Finally, save the segmentations by clinking on the file menu File->Save Segmentations.
 A dialogue will appear asking for the directory in which to save the segmentations.
 The software will automatically save the segmentations images in the format 'Segmentation%.02d.png'.
 Some examples have been uploaded in to the data/segmentations folder.

+Note: The software can also be used for colour segmentation without depth if the depth maps are not computed.
+This will work for a single image and a video.

 ### The space carving algorithm
 Once the segmentations are saved, the space carving algorithm can be run.
 Before execution, one must first create two files containing paths to the segmentation and camera files.
 There is a script in the 'scripts' folder which automates this.
 To compute a mesh from the example segmentations, enter the script directory and run,
 > ./GenerateTextFiles.sh ../data/segmentations/ ../data/cameras/

 There will be files named Cameras.txt and Images.txt.
 Run,
 > cat Cameras.txt Images.txt

 to make sure that they contain the full paths to the files, and that they are pointing to files which exist.

 Once this is done the space carving algorithm can be run from this scripts directory as follows,